jeremyt19115678/Average-Encoding-Model/README.md

     The data in the `validation` folders are the mean activation among those subjects that do have the certain ROI.
 - Pearson Correlation and violin plot.
 Status: **Partially complete.**.
 Can now plot pearson correlation over epoch.
 - Investigate why correlation and MSE is sometimes nan.
 Status: **INCOMPLETE**.
 - Optimize with Pearson Correlation instead of MSE.
-Status: **INCOMPLETE**.
+Status: **PARTIALLY COMPLETED**.
+Added option to use Pearson correlation as the loss function.
+However, just using Pearson Correlation blows up the output (MSE would become huge).
+Some regularization is needed.
 - Use Neurogen's fwrf model to test for baseline correlation.
 Status: **Partially Complete**.
 Relevant code are in `baseline.py` and `baseline`.
 The code in `baseline` are minimally edited code from Zijin's NeuroGen. `baseline.py` still needs to map from ROI to the index of the fwRF model output.